-14 Learn ing Outcomes The p rogramme will enable students to develop the knowledge and skills listed below.
-On successful completion of the programme, the student will be able to: ledge and Understanding K1 Evaluate business and management theories, concepts and principles in specific functional business areas functional business areas К2 Evidence detailed knowledge of an organisation and its impact on the wider external environment. К3 Explore and analyse the impact of the legal, ethical and social responsibilities of organisations.
-Cogni tive/Intellectual Skills C1 Apply a range of methods to solve complex business and management problems C2 Demonstrate intellectual flexibility in developing and evaluating solutions to Business, Enterprise and Management issues С3 Analyse a range of business and management tools and techniques in given situations Prac tical/Professional Skills P1 Communicate clearly and effectively in a wide range of business, enterprise and management contexts Key Key Transferable Skills (insert additional rows as necessary) T1 Reflect on own performance in a range of contexts. · T2 Work effectively within a team, contributing to the effective working of the team. Т3 Apply numerical and statistical skills in progressively more complex scenarios 15 Key Learning & Teaching Strategy and Methods Teaching, Learning and Assessment Strategy aims to provide learners with an acac demic and work-based knowledge focus, the skills and development for their future care ers and a curriculum of applied learning relevant to business, enterprise and man agement.
-A blend of lectures, practical workshops, seminars, tutorials and guest spea sker/ lecturer sessions will be applied in order for learners to engage in a range of diffe erent methods.
-Lectures and workshops will impart core principles and concepts and will be interspersed with student activities to promote engagement.
-Practical workshop invo lving online research will ensure embedded ICT skills.
-Group work will support deve elopment of teamwork skills and be structured to ensure professional values are obse erved - this will be supported with tutor input and formative feedback through observation and peer reflection.
-Students will also be able to participate in a work expe erience programme (during both their years of study) which will allow them to gain uniq ue experience with local/national businesses.
+14 Learning Outcomes e programme will enable students to develop the knowledge and skills listed below.
+On successful completion of the programme, the student will be able to: Know Knowledge and Understanding K1 Evaluate business and management theories, concepts and principles in specific K2 Evidence detailed kn functional business areas Evidence detailed knowledge of an organisation and its impact on the wider external environment.
+Explore and analyse the impact of the legal, ethical and social responsibilities of organisations.
+Cognitive/Intellectual Skills tive/Intellectual Skills C1 Apply a range of methods to solve complex business and management problems C2 Demonstrate intellectual flexibility in developing and evaluating solutions to Business, Enterprise and Management issues С3 Analyse a range of business and management tools and techniques in given situations Prac tical/Professional Skills P1 Communicate clearly and effectively in a wide range of business, enterprise and management contexts Key Transferable Skills (insert additional rows as necessary) T1 Reflect on own performance in a range of contexts.
+T2 Work effectively within a team, contributing to the effective working of Work effectively within a team, contributing to the effective working of the team. Т3 Apply numerical and statistical skills in progressively more complex scenarios 15 Key Key Learning & Teaching Strategy and Methods Teaching, Learning and Assessment Strategy aims to provide learners with an acac demic and work-based knowledge focus, the skills and development for their future care ers and a curriculum of applied learning relevant to business, enterprise and man agement.
+A blend of lectures, practical workshops, seminars, tutorials and guest spea sker/ lecturer sessions will be applied in order for learners to engage in a range of different methods.
+Lectures and workshops will impart core principles and concepts and be interspersed with student activities to promote engagement.
+Practical workshops lving online research will ensure embedded ICT skills.
+Group work will support elopment of teamwork skills and be structured to ensure professional values are obse erved - this will be supported with tutor input and formative feedback through observed - this will be supported with tutor input and formative reedback through observation and peer reflection.
+Students will also be able to participate in a work ехре erience programme (during both their years of study) which will allow them to gain uniq ue experience with local/national businesses.
 The course is heavily focused on the practical application of knowledge in the teaching tegy.
-Applying theory to real life practical case study examples in business is a key is of the strategy.
+Applying theory to real life practical case study examples in business is a key s of the strategy.
 This enables learners to thoroughly engage and apply their learning eal life situations.
-1010 our me oreductions.